 If someone else crashes my car, is it covered by my insurance?

-Your insurance may cover drivers who crash your car if you have comprehensive car insurance, but it depends on the driver and policy terms.
-If the person driving your car is not listed or is considered an unlisted driver, your insurer might require you to pay an additional excess or might not cover it at all.
+If the person driving your car is not a permissive use driver, your insurer might require you to pay an additional excess or might not cover it at all.
 Always check your insurance policy to confirm coverage.

 Am I liable if someone else crashes my car?